 Internet trolls took to Yelp and Facebook making more than 3,000 negative posts about the hotel.
 Many reviews were removed as “inappropriate,” but the damage was still done.
 The negative reviews and media attention took a toll.
 The hotel has since closed its doors to the public.

 News Media Defamation Tip: If a news outlet has published something negative about you, suing the media for defamation is probably not your best recourse.
 News media outlets have many legal protections, making it very difficult to successfully sue them for content removal.
 Fortunately, there are still ways to potentially get negative news removed – like making an editorial request.
+For more information on this, we recommend checking out our article, “Can You Sue the Media For False Information?“.

 5. Church of Scientology Gets Hacked Over Attempts to Remove Leaked Video